asreview/asreview-covid19/README.md

 To help combat the COVID-19 crisis, the ASReview team released an extension that integrates the latest scientific datasets on COVID-19 in the ASReview software.

 ## CORD-19 dataset
 The [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research) is a dataset with scientific publications on COVID-19 and coronavirus-related research (e.g. SARS, MERS, etc.) from PubMed Central, the WHO COVID-19 database of publications, the preprint servers bioRxiv and medRxiv and papers contributed by specific publishers (currently Elsevier).
 The dataset is compiled and maintained by a collaboration of the Allen Institute for AI, the Chan Zuckerberg Initiative, Georgetown University’s Center for Security and Emerging Technology, Microsoft Research, and the National Library of Medicine of the National Institutes of Health.
-Version 5 of the dataset ([csv](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/2020-03-27/metadata.csv), dated March 27, 2020) contains metadata of 45.8K publications on COVID-19 and coronavirus-related research.
+Version 6 of the dataset ([csv](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/2020-04-03/metadata.csv), dated April 3, 2020) contains metadata of 47.3K publications on COVID-19 and coronavirus-related research.
 The CORD-19 dataset is updated weekly.

 ## ASReview plugin